What are tantrums?

 - Strong emotions – worry, fear, shame and anger can be overwhelming for children.

-These are a few things you can do to make tantrums less likely to happen:
+These are a few things you can do to make tantrums less likely to happen in the toddler years:

 - Help your child understand their emotions.
-You can do this from birth by using words to label feelings like ‘happy’, ‘sad’, ‘cross’, ‘tired’, ‘hungry’ and ‘comfy’.
+You can do this from birth by using words to label emotions like ‘happy’, ‘sad’, ‘cross’, ‘tired’, ‘hungry’ and ‘comfy’.

-- Identify tantrum triggers like tiredness, hunger, worries, fears or overstimulation.
+- Try to identify tantrum triggers like tiredness, hunger, worries, fears or overstimulation.
 You might be able to plan for these situations and avoid the triggers – for example, by going shopping after your child has had a nap or something to eat.

 - When your child handles a difficult situation without a tantrum, encourage them to tune in to how this feels.
 For example, ‘I just saw you build that tower again without getting upset when it fell.
 How did that feel?
 Did you feel strong and calm?’

-- Talk about emotions after a tantrum when your child is calm.
+- After a tantrum, talk about emotions when your child is calm.
 For example, ‘Did you throw that toy because you were cross that it wasn’t working?
 What else could you have done?’

 - For toddlers, time-in works well – stay close, offer comfort, and reassure children that you understand their feelings.